[an error occurred while processing this directive]

 don't receive a lengthy pre-service orientation, don't fill out a

-byte-sized assignment, really look like?
-Most sites that talk about
+Most sites that talk about microvolunteering or a byte-sized

-microvolunteering don't offer any specifics on what microtasks look
+assignment don't offer any specifics on what microtasks look like.
+So

 action - but note that this list would be very shorter if your

-definition of microvolunteering is mobile-ready volunteering (the task
+definition of microvolunteering is limited to only mobile-ready

 - Translating just a few paragraphs into another language (as opposed

-to an entire web page, or entire brochure).
+to an entire web site, or entire brochure, or an entire report).

-- Gathering online information on one very specific topic
+- Gathering online information on one very specific and relatively

-(identifying nonprofit organizations in a large city focused on
+simple topic (identifying nonprofit organizations in a large city

-children, finding conferences in the next six months focused on human
+focused on children, finding conferences in the next six months

-resources management, finding samples of volunteer policies online,
+focused on human resources management, finding samples of volunteer

-finding samples of company social networking policies online, etc.).
+policies online, finding samples of company social networking policies

-- Editing a press release, newsletter, or new Web page.
+- Editing a short press release, newsletter article, or new Web page.

 - Posting a request by a nonprofit to the volunteer's various

-networks (Facebook, Twitter, etc.), to see if anyone could answer or
+networks (Facebook, Twitter, Instagram, etc.), to see if anyone could

-help ("We need a free meeting space for 30 of our volunteers to do a
+answer or help ("We need a free meeting space for 30 of our volunteers

-this Saturday, from noon to 3 p.m." or "We need a meeting table that
+to do a this Saturday, from noon to 3 p.m." or "We need a meeting

-could accommodate at least 10 people.
-Does anyone know of an
+table that could accommodate at least 10 people.
+Does anyone know of

-organization that is looking to get rid of such? or "We have a survey
+an organization that is looking to get rid of such? or "We have a

-for teenagers on our web site regarding what program activities they
+survey for teenagers on our web site regarding what program activities

 - Providing feedback on a graphic or event theme.

-- Providing feedback on a short strategy or proposal.
+- Providing feedback on a short strategy or short proposal.

 - Setting up an account on an online social networking site for an